voyeg3r/dotfaster/vim/wiki/dicasvim.md

 / (the search pattern register),
 : (last command register),
 a to z for your own use (capitalized A to Z are for appending to corresponding registers).
+@@ or @" ..... unnamed register

+So, @@ will have the value of the text deleted with a d, c, s or x command, or the the text yanked with a y command.
 ```

 See :help registers for the full reference.